VolantTyler/Arcade-Game/README.md

 ## Purpose

 This third project of the Udacity Front-End Web Developer Nanodegree (FEND) instructed me to build a functional Javascript version of the arcade game Frogger.
 I refined my understanding of JavaScript in this project by following object-oriented programming throughout.

+## How to Run

+Option 1: Visit http://arcadegame.volantweb.com/ for a live, functioning version of the game.
+(And then visit volantweb.com to see more of my recent clients!)

+Option 2: Run the game locally on your computer
+* Download the repository from GitHub
+* Open the downloaded folder
+* Double-click on the 'index.html' file, or drag it into your web browser of choice
+* Game will be ready to play (see next section for gameplay functionality and rules)

 ## Gameplay